 1st Semester of Study:

 In the first semester of study, students are introduced to the foundations of polymer science.
-Each student selects four modules from a choice of eight recommended modules (Polymer Synthesis, Physical Chemistry of Polymers, Colloids and Surfaces, Polymer Materials and Technology, Polymer Physics I, Organometallic Chemistry and Polymerization Catalysts, Biomacromolecules, and Biomaterials).
+Each student selects four modules from a choice of eight recommended modules (Polymer Synthesis, Physical Chemistry of Polymers, Colloids and Surfaces, Polymer Materials and Technology, Polymer Physics I, Organometallic Chemistry, Polymerization Catalysts, Catalysis and Sustainable Synthesis and Biomaterials).
 Each module, with the exception of Polymer Physics, includes an introductory lecture and a laboratory course to cover the experimental and practical aspects of the subject and to teach hands-on skills.
 Graduates of the programme have a broad basic understanding of the field of polymer science.

 Modules P101 | P102 | P103 | P104 | P105 | P106 | P107 | P108 are offered in Winter Semester.